Ruby and Sapphire Survey: Where Do You Draw the Line?

 Given its subjective description, respondents chose a wide range of hues for padparadscha.
 Though most stayed in the pastel and orange side of the color space, some chose more deeply saturated colors.

 Padparadscha sapphires stray further from the pure hues, so respondents were more creative in their comments.
 In addition to traditional "lotus" and "sunset" descriptions, "peach," "melon," "apricot," and "salmon" were used to describe the color.

-Some noted that a padparadscha should have “deep flashes” of pink within an orange body or opined that it should show multiple colors.
-However, gem laboratories that assign the padparadscha descriptor won’t certify a sapphire as padparadscha if it shows significant color zoning.
+Some noted that a padparadscha should have "deep flashes" of pink within an orange body or opined that it should show multiple colors.
+However, gem laboratories that assign the padparadscha descriptor won't designate a sapphire as padparadscha if it shows significant color zoning.